mauricioaea/face-emotion-recognition/README.md

 # face-emotion-recognition
-Hello.. here you can Sistema de reconocimiento de emosiones con Mediapipe
+Hello, here you can find an emotion recognition system using MediaPipe